Richard Golian

 AI Stock Market Prediction: Building My Own Calibrated System

-After four years of tracking market moods in a spreadsheet, I am engineering a calibrated prediction system on my own machine.
-This is Part 1 — why and how.
+Can AI predict the stock market?
+Not with point precision.
+After four years tracking market moods in a spreadsheet, I am building a calibrated prediction system on my own machine.

 25 Apr 2026